samilAyoub/popular-languages-on-github/README.md

 # Popular languages on Github

-This Rest microservice list languages of the 100 trending repos. for each language:
+This Rest microservice list languages of the 100 trending repos.
+For each language:
-* calculated number of repos using this language
+* Calculated the number of repos using the language
-* listed repos using the language
+* Listed the repos using the language